patrickbryant/patrickbryant.github.io/_pages/cv.md

   * Leader of FPGA resource usage and performance optimization.
   * Developed customized firmware compilation scripts allowing for more consistent results and collaborative firmware versioning.
 * Commissioning and Validation
-  * Developed a suite of resting tools for bit level emulation and functional simulation of various firmware components.
+  * Developed a suite of testing tools for bit level emulation and functional simulation of various firmware components.
   * A primary developer of AUX online monitoring software enabling rapid problem diagnosis and replication in simulation environments.
   * Developed the board checkout and validation procedure for production and led several undergraduate and graduate students to qualify boards.
 * Integration with ATLAS